Last Updated on 30/03/2024 by Above Diamond

 White Gold vs Platinum: Price

-The biggest difference you will notice is that the price is platinum is 30-50% higher than the price of white gold.
+The biggest difference is the price.
+Platinum is 30-50% more expensive than white gold.

 fire temperature